 requestBookmarkMeta(connection, modelId, bookmarkId, notify, notifyError)

-Here connection is the connection object return by the connect function, modelId is the string identifying the model, and bookmarkId is the string identifying the bookmark, or null if metadata for all bookmarks is requested.
-After all of the bookmark metadata have been retrieved, the notify function is called with the list of bookmark metadata as its argument; if an error occurs, then notifyError is called with the error message as its argument.
+Here, connection is the connection object returned by the connect function, modelId is the string identifying the model, and bookmarkId is either the string identifying the bookmark or null if metadata for all bookmarks is requested.
+After all of the bookmark metadata have been retrieved, the notify function is called with the list of bookmark metadata as its argument; if an error occurs, notifyError is called with the error message as its argument.
 The function requestBookmarkMeta returns a result object that contains a field done indicating whether all bookmark metadata have been retrieved and a field bookmarks listing the bookmark metadata retrieved so far.

 Create/update a bookmark